b4rtik/SharpLoadImage/README.md

 SharpImage small tool to embed .Net assembly on it, useful to hide traffic of an implant.

-The main code is a port of [Invoke-PSImage](https://github.com/peewpw/Invoke-PSImage) .
+The main code is a porting of [Invoke-PSImage](https://github.com/peewpw/Invoke-PSImage) .

 ```
 usage: SharpLoadImage -a [path to assembly] -i [path to image source] -o [path to output file]